techidaily/site-fox-blue/source/_posts/new-2024-approved-whip-up-funny-images-in-adobe-design.md

 ![video templates adobe express](https://images.wondershare.com/filmora/article-images/2022/07/video-templates-adobe-express.jpg)

-Step4 Even if you do not download it, it will be stored in the Adobe cloud and you can retrieve it anywhere using your email login.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/omWG4u39lmE?si=yk1AEo_gzDpGjYbl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fJlICvacgJY?si=jNeijBVj7ia4ammA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+Step4 Even if you do not download it, it will be stored in the Adobe cloud and you can retrieve it anywhere using your email login.

 ## Part 2: Using Photoshop for Meme Making